How Were Bronze-Age Swords Used?

 Sacrificing a Sword to the Gods

-The sword that you’ll make at Bronze Age Foundry is based off an Irish Chieftain’s sword from 3,000 years ago – but what you might not know is that that sword was found broken into three pieces, bound together, and thrown into a bog.
+The sword that you’ll make at Molten Bronze is based off an Irish Chieftain’s sword from 3,000 years ago – but what you might not know is that that sword was found broken into three pieces, bound together, and thrown into a bog.

 As immensely powerful and precious items, a lot of spirituality and mythology was bound up in swords.
 Sacrificing one to the gods represented a gift of incredible value – some historians estimate that a bronze sword had equivalent value in the Bronze Age as a house does today!
 If you were a chieftain and you needed the favour of the gods, there were few better offerings than a ritually-broken sword.